Totoual/oef-sdk-python/docs/source/user/query-language.rst

 ~~~

 The :class:`~oef.query.And` is a constraint type that allows you to specify a conjunction of constraints
 over an attribute.
-That is, the ``And`` constraint is satisfied whenever every constraint that constitute
+That is, the ``And`` constraint is satisfied whenever all the constraints that constitute
-the `and` is satisfied.
+the `and` are satisfied.

 **Example**: